• Home

 Excel and Google Sheets are effective tools for organizing data, but they aren’t the best for analysis, especially when dealing with more complex methods like a longitudinal survey.
 The truth is that spreadsheets can make it difficult to analyze large datasets over time.
 It’s overwhelming to look at a wall of numbers and derive meaningful insights.

-Unfortunately, the Likert Scale Chart isn’t an option among chart types offered by Excel or Google Sheets.
+Unfortunately, the Likert Scale Chart isn’t an option among the chart types offered by Excel or Google Sheets.
 For the easiest way to make this survey data visualization in these apps, we recommend ChartExpo.

 ChartExpo is an add-in tool for Excel.
 It is both a chart gallery offering new visualization options and a more efficient way of making charts.